Find out how to take your animal with you.

 It is not an exhaustive list nor does it contain detailed costs and information because every country and airline is different.

-Further research, including the contacting of relocation agents, vets, IATA (International Air Trade Association) and IPATA (International Pet and Animal Transportation Association) is advised to ensure you have all the information with the most up to date details on pet relocation to your new part of the world.
+Further research, including contacting relocation agents, vets, IATA (International Air Trade Association) and IPATA (International Pet and Animal Transportation Association) is advised to ensure you have all the information with the most up-to-date details on pet relocation to your new part of the world.

 Contacts are provided at the end of this page.